adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 ![Cal Hacks Monochrome Color Palette](./assets/colors.png)

-As much as I love the unified-yet-poppy identity given by the monochrome blues, I also recognize the need to have access to more than one color in certain contexts. (<a href="https://brand.berkeley.edu/colors/" target="_blank" class="cycle">Berkeley's branding color guideline</a> does an excellent job of this, in fact.)
+As much as I love the unified-yet-poppy identity given by the monochrome blues, I also recognize the need to have access to more than one color in certain contexts. (<a href="https://brand.berkeley.edu/colors/" target="_blank" >Berkeley's branding color guideline</a> does an excellent job of this, in fact.)
 I thus made a palette of accent colors and defined some basic combinations to inform future color palette decisions.

 ![Cal Hacks Extended Color Palette](./assets/full_colors.png)